 In C++, there is no automatic garbage collection, so one needs to think about memory management.

-- It is legal that - a part is created after the composite or destroyed before it, - a part is moved from one composite object to another, but this would normally be done by operations of the composite object (it manages its parts).
+- It is legal that - a part is created after the composite or destroyed before it, but this would normally be done by operations of the composite object (it manages its parts).